-There were no loans greater than 90 days past due accruing interest at December 31, 2020 and 2019.
+There were no loans greater than 90 days past due accruing interest as of December 31, 2021 and 2020.

 Impaired loans

 Loans are determined as impaired when, based on current information and events, it is probable that the Credit Union will be unable to collect all amounts due in accordance with the contractual terms of the loan.
 Loans classified as impaired are placed on nonaccrual status and are included as nonaccrual loans.